deepaklunked/menu/README.md

 ## Usage

-On load, a checkbox with label `External filter?` and a button with text `Show products` is rendered.
+ - On load, a checkbox with label `External filter?` and a button with text `Show products` is rendered.
+ - Clicking on the button toggles the menu.
+ - A search component is displayed only for the first level of the menu.
+ - Nested menus are indicated with a `>` in the right end of the menu item
+ - Clicking on a menu item selects it; selected menus are indicated with a `x` in left end of the menu item
+ - When `External filter?` is unchecked, searching will occur internally; this is implmented such that if the search query matches any first-level menu item, it will be displayed.
+Also, if the search query matches any sub menu item, then its parent menu will be displayed, and the filtered submenu will also be displayed.
+ - When `External filter?` is checked, then the filtering happens via API, and the response is displayed as received from the backend, after the transformations done as mentioned above.

 ## Known bugs